18.104.22.168 The (Text Object Properties) Text tab

 Note: The Normal button removes the formatting of the highlighted text.

-This button just on the right side of Annotation object dialog.
-You can specify the quantities or dataset used to create the annotation.
+Available only for labels created with the Annotation tool .
+Use the flyout to specify the quantities or dataset used to create the annotation.

-It lists some frequently used notations and example syntax.
-Specify the desired label content and format in a more flexible way.
+The flyout lists some frequently used notations and example syntaxes.
 Format string/Labtalk scripts can be entered, and multiple notations and arbitrary fixed strings can be combined as desired.

 Symbol Map button